What is an Overweight Stock?

 - If the analyst classifying the stock is analyzing based on the same investment horizon

-- Whether the analyst has the same investment goals and ideologies
+- Whether the analyst has the same investment goals and ideologies as the investor

 - If the analysis makes sense and how it lines up with the investor’s own analysis and opinion

 Stock valuation is as much of an art as it is a science.
 Different analysts have different methods and assumptions and these can widely affect their recommendations.
-It is always important to look beyond the classification of ‘overweight stock’ and conduct more research before making an investment decision.
+It is always important to look beyond the classification of overweight stock and conduct more research before making an investment decision.